5 Steps to Perfect Run Form

 After mastering the skills above, it’s time to focus on cadence, or how many steps you take in a minute.
 “I recommend cadence drills, bike sprints, and/or a cadence app for anyone with a cadence below 160,” says Harrison.
 “Improving cadence will correct a lot of other technique problems, like over-reaching.”

 Don’t try to overhaul your cadence overnight.
 Instead, Harrison suggests shooting for 10 percent increases—in other words, if your cadence is 140 steps per minute, focus on increasing your cadence by 14 additional steps per minute, or a cadence of 154.
-Apps like Running Cadence will help you keep the pace until the new cadence becomes second nature.
+Apps like Running Metronome or even a Spotify playlist sorted by beats per minute will help you keep the pace until the new cadence becomes second nature.